peterabyte/hello-antlr/README.md

 ## Overview

-This is a simple test to understand the basics of *ANTLR*.
+This is simple example to understand the basics of *ANTLR*.

 ## Dependencies